terms are

 with no starts or stops until returning to the starting point.
 However,

-this does not include
+this does not include simple polygons (that

 is, squares, triangles, etc).
 Very often mawashi/hitohude motifs are